All Posts in Category: Business + Strategy

 What is your competitive advantage?
 How are you exploiting it for your business?
 Can it be replicated?

-As the Bachelor, Jake had 25 amazing women to choose from.
-Of course, his connection was stronger with some than with others.
+The Bachelor has 25 amazing women to choose from.
+Of course, his connection will be stronger with some than with others.

 So how does this translate?